 Refractive Lens Exchange

-This is quite different from cataract surgery in an elderly person, their vision is usually significantly compromised and cannot be fully corrected with glasses.
+This is quite different from cataract surgery in an elderly person, their vision is usually significantly compromised and glasses will no longer correct this.
 Someone who is found to have early cataracts during their laser eye surgery assessment is likely to be a bit younger than the average cataract surgery patient.
 They will also have good corrected vision with glasses or contact lenses.

 Why not do refractive lens exchange (RLE) on everyone who wants vision correction surgery?

 This sounds like a reasonable idea at first glance.
 If you have RLE surgery, your vision will not change in the future and you will not develop cataracts.
-In fact, many eye surgeons will offer RLE to patients over the age of 45 who wants out of glasses; whether or not they have signs of cataracts.
-The usual reasoning being: one procedure, no more cataracts and a lifelong solution to vision correction.
+Many eye surgeons will offer RLE to patients over the age of 45 who want out of glasses; whether or not they have signs of cataracts.
+The usual reasoning is: one procedure, no more cataracts and a lifelong solution to vision correction.

 Risks